The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction.

 The committee was clearly displeased about “the manner in which scientific authorities are misquoted in order to appear to furnish support to ‘scientific temperance instruction.'”20

-The committee reviewed the results of three studies of Scientific Temperance Instruction practice and outcomes.
+The committee reviewed the results of three studies of STI practice and outcomes.
 It made the following observation.

 Scientific Temperance Instruction “is neither scientific, nor temperate, nor instructive.”21